25 Ways to Save on Gas while Camping

 Reduce Weight to Save on Gas

 Do you know how much weight you are hauling?
-Many campers overload their campers and tow vehicles, not only reducing gas mileage but sacrificing safety.
+Many campers overload their vehicles and tow trailers, reducing gas mileage and compromising safety.
 Traveling with empty water and waste tanks is another way to reduce weight.

 Driveway Camp